Find a Qualified Attorney Near You

 - Right documentation

 These rights help ensure patient safety during health care decision-making and medication administration.
 They are not limited to inpatient health care facilities.
 These rights apply in outpatient settings, in pharmacies, and even at home.
-They help family members or caregivers with a power of attorney in making decisions.
+They also help family members or caregivers with a power of attorney in making decisions.

 Right Person